Estate Planning Attorneys in Reno

 - If you are a parent to any minor children, that they have trusted guardians to care for them.

 - Ensuring that ideally all of your estate will have a home after you pass.

 - Making sure you have the least amount of estate taxes, and if you have any, making sure they are paid.

 A lot of people believe they are either too young or it’s too soon to start estate planning.
 This is something that should be started when someone becomes a legal adult (18), is in good health and state of mind, and has people who would be affected immediately by your passing.

-In case of unfortunate death: This is where those probate laws come back into play.
+This is where those probate laws come back into play.
 Without a plan, your assets will be decided based on the probate laws in your area.
 As a married couple with children, your family can receive a cut, but it might only be a small amount of what you would have originally given them.
-With minor children, the court will govern their share of estates and in case both parents pass away, they will also select a guardian at their choice even if you had someone in mind.
+With minor children, the court will govern their share of the estate, and in case both parents pass away, they will also select a guardian at their choice, even if you had someone in mind.

 - Increase your estate: When deciding on who or where your estate will go, think about different factors that make up everything you own.
 Make sure to get legal information on the best ways each asset will go their beneficiary designations.
 The process can be different for each asset based on the amount, nature, location, or age of recipient.
 Planning the best process can help you minimize taxes and other fees.

 - Work with an attorney or legal advisor: What the attorney or legal advisor will do for you is help you navigate the legal documents, terms, and processes required during this time.
 Certain tasks can involve a will, health care proxy, or a power of attorney.
 By talking through options and tactics with a legal professional, you can save long-term costs by avoiding unnecessary or unexpected fees.